The Secret to a Successful Social Media Strategy? Flirting!

 - Listening online to the audiences experience to identify channels that need our attention

 Before reaching out, be sure to have something valuable to say.
 Engaging content is often newsworthy, shocking, informative or has an emotional element attached.
 Good social media monitoring tools should provide us with analysis on the most engaged posts.
-With Meltwater social media monitoring tool we can go one step further and analyse the most engaged posts by country to understand topics of interest by geographic location.
+With Meltwater Buzz we can go one step further and analyse the most engaged posts by country to understand topics of interest by geographic location.
 We can then replicate this content to allow for maximum success of our social media strategy.

-Business environments are rapidly evolving so continuous press and social media monitoring is essential when delivering a successful social media strategy and proving its ROI.
+Business environments are rapidly evolving so continuous press and social media monitoring is essential when delivering a successful social media strategy.
 Tracking campaigns and engagement will reveal meaningful insights about our customers, brand, competitors and social media strategy success.
 For example:

 - Are key messages conveyed?
 Which are most successful/ need working on?